arp242/gadget/README.markdown

 - Just get a "common sense" name and version.
 Stuff like "Chrome 80.0.3987.87" or "Linux x86_64" is rarely useful; just get "Chrome 80" and "Linux".

-- This mostly identifies the browser *engine*, rather than the actual browser.
+- This mostly identifies the browser *engine* rather than the actual browser.
 It doesn't really matter if someone is using Opera 80, Edge 80, Samsung browser, or Chrome 80: they all exhibit the same behaviour, so just report it as "Chrome 80".

 - Don't try to guess if we're dealing with a bot.
 Use [zgo.at/isbot][isbot] if you want to do that.
 This also doesn't go out of its way to parse the bot